-Both companies set up spice shops in Baltimore.
-They both have secret recipes, but share the basics: celery salt, red and black peppers and paprika.
-Several online cooking websites swear they’ve discovered the Old Bay recipe.
+Both Old Bay and J.O. have secret recipes but share the basics: celery salt, red and black peppers, and paprika.

 No one much cares to break down the J.O. combination, although J.O. claims to use a “custom blend using ingredients and a special salt, which adhere to the steamed crab.”

-J.O. stayed a family-owned company based in an industrial park just outside the Baltimore beltway on the Washington, DC, side.
+J.O. stayed a family-owned company, based in an industrial park just outside the Baltimore beltway on the Washington, DC, side.

 That just about sums up the difference between the two spices.

-The Sun reports you won’t find J.O Spice in a Safeway, but the grocery story chain does steam its shrimp in J.O.’s No. 1 blend.
+The Baltimore Sun reports you won’t find J.O Spice in a Safeway, but the grocery story chain does steam its shrimp in J.O.’s No. 1 blend.